-1. Board of School Directors - The Board of School Directors, responsible to the residents of the District, is the ruling agency for the FASD.
+- Board of School Directors The Board of School Directors, responsible to the residents of the Distrct, is the ruling agency for the FASD.
 It is responsible for interpreting the needs of the community and requirements.
-Additional responsibilities include:

-a) Developing policies in accordance with state statutes and mandates in accordance with the educational needs and wishes of the people b) Approving means by which professional staff may make these policies effective c) Evaluating the interscholastic athletic program in terms of its value to the community

-2. Superintendent of Schools - The Superintendent is responsible to administer the schools according to adopted policies of the Board of Education, rules and regulations of the State Department of Education, and in accordance with state school code.
+Additional responsibilities include: - a.
+Developing policies in accordance with state statutes and mandates in accordance with the educational needs and wishes of the people - b.
+Approving means by which professional staff may make these policies effective - c.
+Evaluating the interscholastic athletic program in terms of its value to the community - 2.
+Superintendent of Schools The Superintendent is responsible to administer the schools according to adopted policies of the Board of Education, rules and regulations of the State Department of Education, and in accordance with state school code.
 It is his/her duty to establish a definite school athletic policy and to have an understanding of the policy.
-The Superintendent shall represent the school district as its chief executive officer and its foremost professional educator in its dealings with other school systems, social institutions and businesses.

-3. Principal - The Principal is the official representative of the school and is directly responsible for the general attitude of the student body and the conduct of the athletic affairs by the Athletic Director and the Coach.
-By delegation and by established precedent, the school Principal is the official school representative in matters dealing with Freeport High School and Freeport Middle School Athletics and conference affiliations.
-The Principal is solely responsible for any official action taken by his/her school.
+The Superintendent shall represent the school district as its chief executive officer and its foremost professional educator in its dealing with other school systems, social institutions and businesses. - 3.
+Principal The Principal is the official representative of the school and is directly responsible for the general attitude of the student body and the conduct of the athletic affairs by the Athletic Director and the Coach.
+By delegation and by established precedent, the school Principal is the official school representative in matters dealing with Freeport Area High School and Freeport Area Middle School Athletics and conference affiliations.
+The Principal is solely responsible for any official action taken by his/her school. - 4.
+Athletic Director The primary responsibility of the Athletic Director is the administration

-4. Athletic Director - The primary responsibility of the Athletic Director is the administration and supervision of the interscholastic athletic program in the FASD.
+- and supervision of the interscholastic athletics program in the FASD.
 The Athletic Director's duties will be those described in his/her job description and any others as designated.
-He/she will provide the leadership necessary for the day-to-day operation of the athletic department.

-5. Head Coaches - Each head coach is responsible to the Athletic Director for the total operation of their respective sports programs.
+He/She will provide the leadership necessary for the day-to-day operation of the athletic department. - 5.
+Head Coaches Each head coach is responsible to the Athletic Director for the total operation of their respective sports programs.
 Head Coaches are responsible for the normal duties required of interscholastic competition, those duties described in the Coaches' job description, and/or any duties delegated by the Athletic Director.

-PLEASE NOTE: If you experience a problem or have any concerns regarding your child's athletic experience, you should follow the chain of command, first contacting your child's Head Coach.
-If you are not satisfied with the response you get from your Coach, then you should contact the Athletic Director and so on.
+PLEASE NOTE: If you experience a problem or have any concerns regarding your child's athletic experience, you should follow the chain of command, first contacting you child's Head Coach.
+If you are not satisfied with their response or solution, then you should contact the Athletic Director and so on.